milgra/i3-overview/README.md

 i3-overview
 ```

-If it doesn't work, make sure that you have the following command-line utilities ( they are used for font/i3 tree loading )
+If it doesn't work, make sure you have the following command-line utilities ( they are used for font/i3 tree loading ) :
 - fc-list
 - i3-msg